DuxtX/ME410-Lecture-MuJoCo/Documents/Configure MuJoCo Environment.md

 3. For Windows, unzip the package, run the simulator GUI in './bin/simulate.exe';
 4.
-   For MAC OS, open the .dmg package, run the simulator GUI 'simulate' .
+   For Mac OS, open the .dmg package, run the simulator GUI 'simulate' .

 ## 3. Install MuJoCo Python bindings
 1. Open the Anaconda Prompt from the Start menu;